Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Positive Complete Flag Variety and its Tropicalization

-\begin{definition} Consider a source set $A$ in $G_{v,w}$.
+\begin{definition} Consider a source set $A\subset[n]'$ in $G_{v,w}$.
 Label the sources in $A$ from top to bottom as $a_1',\ldots, a_m'$.
-Construct a path collection as follows: Start with the path originating from $a_1'$ which takes every left turn it can.
-After having added a path originating at $a_i'$ to the path collection, we add in the path originating at $a_{i+1}'$ which takes every left turn it can without intersecting any of the paths already in the collection.
-The path collection obtained after adding in the path originating at $a_m'$ will be called the \textbf{left greedy path collection} originating at $A$.
-Less formally, this is a path collection with source set $A$ where each path takes every left turn available to it without intersecting a path that originates above it. \end{definition}
+Construct a non-intersecting path collection as follows: Start with the path originating from $a_1'$ which takes every vertical edge it can.
+After having added a path originating at $a_i'$ to the path collection, we add in the path originating at $a_{i+1}'$ which takes every vertical edge it can without intersecting any of the paths already in the collection.
+The path collection obtained after adding in the path originating at $a_m'$ will be called the \textbf{greedy path collection} originating at $A$.
+Less formally, this is a non-intersecting path collection with source set $A$ where each path takes every vertical edge available to it without intersecting a path that originates above it. \end{definition}

+\begin{remark} To any path collection $C$ (or path, thought of as a path collection with only one path) in $G$, we can associate a tuple $\epsilon(C)=(e_1,\ldots, e_{n-1})$ where $e_i$ is the number of vertical edges used by $C$ in column $i$ of $G$.
+Observe that the greedy path collection with source $S$ is equivalently the non-intersecting path collection $C$ which uniquely maximizes $\epsilon(C)$ in lexicographic order amongst all paths originating at $S$; Once we have determined the greedy path collection through columns $\{1,\ldots, i-1\}$, any path that can use a vertical edge in column $i$ without blocking another path of the collection, must do so. \end{remark}

-From our explicit description of the extremal indices, we can immediately make a few observations.
+From our explicit description of the extremal indices in \Cref{topcellextremals} and \Cref{troptopcellextremals}, we can immediately make a few observations.